RoTechnology/CMA/README.md

 Instead regarding the Python module:
    1. Download and Install python3 from the official page https://www.python.org/.
-   2. install pyserial using pip command into the: **pip install pyserial** .
+   2. Install pyserial using pip command into the: **pip install pyserial** .

 ## Usage description
 To correctly use the library follow this steps: